trustoverip/tswg-tsp-specification/spec/spec.md

 #### VID Syntax

-TSP tries not to impose any additional syntax requirements beyond any VID type already mandates.
-But since TSP uses CESR for VID encoding, any VID's syntax MUST have at least one compliant CESR encoding, including VID Type.
+TSP tries not to impose any additional syntax requirements beyond what any VID type already mandates.
+But since TSP uses CESR for VID encoding, a VID MUST have at least one compliant CESR encoding, including VID Type.

 #### Resolution to Transport Address